jmquigley/notesdb/docs/binder.md

 <a name="Binder"></a>

 ## Binder
-Creates an instance of the text database class
+Creates an instance of the text binder class

 **Kind**: global class